“The Life of the World to Come”

 Words by David Barmby

 Maverick musicologist, conductor, composer and mentor Richard Divall has died after a long and courageous battle with cancer.
-On the invitation of Dame Joan Hammond he was appointed music director of Victorian State Opera in 1972 where he remained for 25 years followed by a period of five years as principle resident conductor of Opera Australia.
+On the invitation of Dame Joan Hammond he was appointed music director of Victorian State Opera in 1972 where he remained for 25 years followed by a period of five years as principal resident conductor of Opera Australia.
 A fellow of Queen’s College from 1988 he was also artist-in-residence at the College until 1991.

 “Richard Divall is a seminal figure in the history of opera in Australia.
 He raised the Victorian State Opera to a position of international reputation and provided outstanding artistic leadership.” — Richard Mills AM